 UUCR is located in downtown Rockville, near Montgomery College and the City of Rockville municipal pool.
 Our addresses is 100 Welsh Park Drive, Rockville, Maryland.
 View map and directions.

-Rev. Lynn Strauss and Rev. Rebekah Montgomery host a brunch to welcome visitors and newcomers, share information, and answer questions about Unitarian Universalism and UUCR.
+We host a brunch with our ministers to welcome visitors and newcomers, share information, and answer questions about Unitarian Universalism and UUCR.
 Held after the worship service throughout the year, brunches are announced in the Sunday Order of Service, UUCR E-Weekly, and Quest.
-They are also posted on our calendar.

 Because Unitarian Universalism is non-creedal, members are not required to affirm or adhere to a particular set of beliefs.
 Rather, joining UUCR means that you are entering into a covenantal relationship and making a commitment to the life, mission, and people of UUCR.
 Members are asked to participate in the life of the congregation by joining others in spiritual growth, service, and generosity - freely contributing your time, talent, and treasure as you are able.
 Members can vote in congregational meetings and elections, hold office as a member of UUCR's Board of Trustees, and receive free rites of passage.